 Intra mode coding with 67 intra prediction modes

-To capture the arbitrary edge directions presented in natural video, the number of directional intra modes is extended from 33, as used in HEVC, to 65.
-The additional directional modes are depicted as red dotted arrows in Figure 8, and the planar and DC modes remain the same.
+To capture the arbitrary edge directions presented in natural video, the number of directional intra modes in VTM2 is extended from 33, as used in HEVC, to 65.
+The new directional modes not in HEVC are depicted as red dotted arrows in Figure 8, and the planar and DC modes remain the same.
 These denser directional intra prediction modes apply for all block sizes and for both luma and chroma intra predictions.

-Conventional angular intra prediction directions are defined from 45 degrees to -135 degrees in clockwise direction as shown in Figure 8Figure 3-7.
 In VTM2, several conventional angular intra prediction modes are adaptively replaced with wide-angle intra prediction modes for the non-square blocks.
-The replaced modes are signaled using the original method and remapped to the indexes of wide angular modes after parsing.
-The total number of intra prediction modes is unchanged, i.e., 67, and the intra mode coding is unchanged.
+Wide angle intra prediction is described in 3.3.1.2.

-In the HEVC, every intra-coded block has a square shape and the length of each of its side is a power of 2.
+In HEVC, every intra-coded block has a square shape and the length of each of its side is a power of 2.
 Thus, no division operations are required to generate an intra-predictor using DC mode.
-In VTV2, blocks can have a rectangular shape that necessitates the use of a division operation per block in the general case.
+In VTM2, blocks can have a rectangular shape that necessitates the use of a division operation per block in the general case.
 To avoid division operations for DC prediction, only the longer side is used to compute the average for non-square blocks.

 Intra mode coding